ibexa/documentation-user/docs/content_management/create_edit_pages.md

 ### Work with layout

-[Layout](configure_ct_field_settings.md#available-page-layouts) divides the Page into the defined zones.
+[Layout](configure_ct_field_settings.md#available-page-layouts) divides the page into the defined zones.
 The zones are placeholders for the blocks.

 The page layouts that an editor has access to are up to you to choose.